-- There is ample evidence for the spread of infection by sexual route. - > The sexually promiscuous, particularly - male homosexuals, are at very high risk of infection with HBV. - Heterosexual persons with multiple sex partners or - contact with sex workers
+- ample evidence for the spread of infection by sexual route. particularly male homosexuals, are at very high risk of infection with HBV. - Heterosexual persons with multiple sex partners or contact with sex workers

-- horizontal transmission: Transmission from child-to-child, is responsible for a majority of HBV infections and carriers in parts of the world other than Asia. - he spread occurs through physical contact between children - In addition, infection can occur during medical, surgical and dental procedures, - through tattooing, or through the use of razors and similar objects that are contaminated with infected blood. - HB is an important occupational hazard for HCWs - In short, transmission occurs in a wide variety of epidemiological settings. - It can spread either from carriers or from people with no apparent infection, or - during the incubation period, illness or early convalescence.
+- horizontal transmission: Transmission from child-to-child, is responsible for a majority of HBV infections and carriers in parts of the world other than Asia. - In addition, infection can occur during medical, surgical and dental procedures, tattooing, or through the use of razors and similar objects that are contaminated with infected blood. - HBV is an important occupational hazard for HCWs In short, transmission occurs in a wide variety of epidemiological settings.
+It can spread either from carriers or during the incubation period, illness or early convalescence.